Breaking the cubic barrier in the Solovay-Kitaev algorithm: Background on Lie groups

 and some other relations that we will not need.
 We can define an abstract conjugate-linear involution $*$ on $L_\C$ (generalizing the Hermitian adjoint of matrices) by the formulas

 The Lie algebra $L$ is then the anti-self-adjoint subspace of $L_\C$.

-Since $x \ne 0 \in L$, and since $G$ is compact, $x$ is a diagonalizable element of $L$ with an imaginary spectrum.
-This means that we can find $u \in G$ to place $x_1 = -ix^u$ in the real linear span of the elements $h_k$.
-Since $A$ is non-singular, there is a $k$ such that
+Since $z \in L \setminus \{0\}$, and since $G$ is compact, $z$ is a diagonalizable element of $L$ with an imaginary spectrum.
+Thus, we can find $u \in G$ to place $z_1 = -iz^u$ in the real linear span of the elements $h_j$.
+Since $A$ is nonsingular and $z$ is nonzero, there is a $j$ such that

-with $a \ne 0$.
-We fix such a $k$, and we can then rescale $x$ and $x_1$ and assume that $a=1$.
+Without loss of generality, we can assume that $j=1$, since we can permute the Serre generators; and $a=1$, since we can rescale $z$ and $z_1$ in tandem.
 We can thus write

-The elements $e_k$, $f_k$, and $h_k$ span a Lie algebra isomorphic to $\sl(2,\C)$ in $L_\C$.
+The elements $x_1$, $y_1$, and $h_1$ span a Lie algebra isomorphic to $\sl(2,\C)$ in $L_\C$.
 We explicitly describe such an isomorphism with a Lie algebra representation $\rho$ of these three elements of $L_\C$:

-Since $y$ is linearly independent from $e_k$, $f_k$, and $f_k$ and commutes with them, we can extend $\rho$ to $y$ by setting $\rho(y) = 0$.
+Since $z_0$ is linearly independent from $x_1$, $y_1$, and $h_1$ and commutes with them, we can extend $\rho$ to $z_0$ by setting $\rho(z_0) = 0$.
 We set

 and we can say both that $v \in G$ and that $\rho(v) \in \PSU(2)$ by exponentiating matrices.
 We obtain

 If we let $\omega_2 = \omega_1^v$, then